XiangkunYe/EC601_Tweepy/README.md

 first, change it into your own directory.

 Have fun with them!
-If you find any bugs`, please tell me, if you are professor or TA, please give me a good grade!
+If you find any bug, please tell me, if you are professor or TA, please give me a good grade!

+(Please forgive me if I didn't make it perfect since I'm working really hard preparing for my Facebook interview.)

+(But I also believe them will work well in most cases!)